-- Challenge and inspire students to develop their own creativity and critical thinking. - Encourage students to develop an increasing level of autonomy, to think laterally and work collaboratively as they problem solve. - Enhance skills and learn technical approaches to creating expressive artworks.
+- Challenge and inspire students to develop their own creativity and critical thinking. - Encourage students to develop an increasing level of autonomy, to think laterally and work collaboratively as they problem-solve. - Enhance skills and learn technical approaches to creating expressive artworks.

-The course is predominantly based on practical work, which includes instruction in the skills of three dimensional forms, drawing, printmaking, painting, ceramics, digital photography, design and various other media.
-Programs for each year consolidate and build on those of previous years and by the end of Year 10 we expect students to have gained a good working knowledge of several new media areas.
+The course is predominantly focused on artmaking, which includes instruction in the skills, drawing, printmaking, painting, ceramics, digital photography, design and various other media.
+Programs for each year consolidate and extend those of previous years and by the end of Year 10 we expect students to have gained a strong working knowledge of several new art forms.
 They will maintain a Visual Arts Process Diary, documenting their processes and ideas throughout the course.
 Each year, students produce a number of resolved personal works and are given the opportunity to exhibit these works in the annual Visual Arts Exhibition.